emma-pa/flights_analysis/README.md

 ## About the project

-This project has been developed within the NF26 course (image analysis and synthesis) of the [University of Technology of Compiègne](https://www.utc.fr/).
+This project has been developed within the NF26 course (Data warehouse and decision-making tools) of the [University of Technology of Compiègne](https://www.utc.fr/).

 ### Authors
 **Emma Parois**